SamuelBucheliZ/bfh-apptrans-exercise/README.md

 - PostgreSQL instead of Oracle database
 - no address verification service
 - log data is also shipped via REST instead of SFTP (this part was called "Verrechnung", i.e., billing, in the lecture)
-  - however, for the sake of the exercise, please assume that the shell script to ship the logs needs to be used
+  - however, for the sake of the exercise, please assume that the shell script to ship the logs needs to be used initially
+  - once you have successfully set up the shell script, you may consider exploring different integration variants
 - the account service has the same role as the LDAP, but also uses REST
   - however, for testing purposes, it is  currently accessible from the internet, this may change again later